insideClaw/series/README.md

   Sets the next episode of the chosen series to one less.

 -s (set)
-  Guides through setting up the config file.
+  Guides through setting up the config file, useful for resetting.

 -e (endless)
   Endless mode, continuous playback of episodes - until episodes run out or script stopped with CTRL-C.

 -l (volume)
-  mplayer-only switch, passes the parameters "--softvol-max 600 -softvol" in order to allow volume of sounds past the usual 100%.
+  mplayer-only switch, passes the parameters `"--softvol-max 600 -softvol"` in order to allow volume of sounds past the usual 100%.

 -q (noseq)
   Disables the sequential consistency check, in order to play series that don't conform to the regular naming convention (yet)